 Rapid RH L6 Smart Sensors

-The Rapid RH L6 Smart Sensors are in situ concrete testing probes that are extremely accurate and fully comply with F2170.
+The Rapid RH L6 Smart Sensors is in situ concrete testing probes that are highly accurate and fully comply with F2170.

 These sensors come factory calibrated with a NIST-traceable certificate of calibration and never need recalibration.